DrCBrennan-Rich/Electron_Microscopy_Ptychography/README.md

 The scanning positions (including subpixel shifts) are produced by Simulation\Scanning.py and then are used to simulate a complete set of diffraction patterns to use in the ptychography by Simulation\Datasets.py

-The microscope physics and the modelling of the electron wave propagation from lens to detector can be found in Physics\Microscope.py
+The microscope physics and the modelling of the electron wave propagation from lens to detector can be found in Physics\Microscope.py and Physics\Propogator.py respectively.